k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Docker/Fabric/Fabric_Full_Docker_Install_V6.5.4.md

    - Modern Xeon Processor.
    - 8 Physical Cores.
    - 16 GB RAM.
-   - HDD, 200GB must be available
+   - HDD, 200GB must be available.

    **Note**: Minimum 10G RAM is required for running 1x Fabric, 1x Cassandra.
 We recommend that the Docker host be a physical server and not a virtual machine.

 2. Install the latest Docker CE/EE version (https://docs.docker.com/engine/install/centos/ )

-   **Note**: The /var/lib/docker should have at list 200GB of free memory
+   **Note**: The /var/lib/docker should have at list 200GB of free memory.

 3. Docker-compose must also be installed (see Docker documentation online https://docs.docker.com/compose/install/ ).

-4. Enable NTP/chronyc (see https://access.redhat.com/documentation/enus/red_hat_enterprise_linux/7/html/system_administrators_guide/sect-using_chrony )
+4. Enable NTP/chronyc (see https://access.redhat.com/documentation/enus/red_hat_enterprise_linux/7/html/system_administrators_guide/sect-using_chrony ).

 5. Assign appropriate privileges to the k2view user, and allot to this user at least 50GB of space as follows: